rshettynj/import_sg_terragrunt/README.md

 Copyright: https://sceneloc8.com/location/chandni-chowk/

 # import_sg_terragrunt  (AWS security group and CIDR rules import using Terragrunt.)
-This documentation explains how to "import" AWS security group/s (SG) with their CIDR entries (egress and ingress.)
+This documentation explains how to "import" and "manage" AWS security group/s (SG) with their CIDR entries (egress and ingress.)
-Same code can be used to add/update new SG resources as well.

 ##**Why we need to import security groups?**
 Lot of security groups in AWS may have been created using Clickops. it makes more sense to stop using clickops and bring these resources under Terraform control.